 - It contains surfactants, which are potential irritants.

-- Using a measuring cap can be messy.
+- Using the included measuring cap can be messy.

 - It isn’t a natural product.